Instructions – Correct Installation of Capillary Tube

 Definition

-A capillary tube (sometimes called a “breather tube”) is a narrow tube that is inserted into the spacer between the two panes in a dual-paned window.
-The capillary tube equalizes the pressure inside and outside the sealed unit.
+A capillary tube (also known as a “breather tube”) is a narrow tube inserted into the spacer between the two panes of a dual-pane window.
+Its purpose is to equalize pressure between the inside and outside of the sealed unit.

-This is especially critical when shipped by air freight, as air pressure diminishes at higher altitudes.
-Likewise, it’s important when shipping dual-paned units to high-altitude geographical locations.
+This is especially important when shipping by air freight, as air pressure decreases at higher altitudes.
+It is also crucial when transporting dual-pane units to high-altitude locations.

-You can see the capillary tube sticking out from an outside corner of your dual-paned window unit.
+You can find the capillary tube extending from an outer corner of your dual-pane window unit.

 Vertical Installations

-Your windows are delivered with open capillary tubes, which must be sealed prior to installation.
+Your windows are delivered with open capillary tubes, which must be sealed before installation.
+Follow these steps:

-When installing the window, always ensure that the capillary tube is at the top of the window, pointing down.
-Never install with the tube at the bottom of the window.
+Ensure the capillary tube is positioned at the top of the window, pointing downward.
+Do not install the window with the tube at the bottom.

-Please note that the capillary tubes need to be sealed within 10 days of receiving.
+Important: Capillary tubes must be sealed within 10 days of receiving the window.

 Horizontal/Sloped Installations